openobserve/openobserve-docs/docs/howto/ingest_cloudwatch_logs.md

 Now let’s go ahead and configure Cloudwatch to send logs to Kinesis Firehose.
 Follow these steps:

 1. Navigate to the Cloudwatch dashboard in the AWS Management Console.
-1. Select `Logs` from the left-hand menu and choose the log group you want to send to ZincObserve.
+1. Select `Logs` from the left-hand menu and choose the log group you want to send to OpenObserve.
 1. Click the `Actions` dropdown menu and select `Subscription filters > Create Kinesis Firehose Subscription Filter`
 ![Create Subscription filter](./images/cloudwatch_firehose/cloudwatch_filter_1.webp)
-1. Under destination, choose `Current account` and then choose the name of the Kinesis Firehose stream “‘zincobserve”
+1. Under destination, choose `Current account` and then choose the name of the Kinesis Firehose stream “‘openobserve”
 1. Under Grant permission choose `Cloudwatch-to-firehose`
 ![Create Subscription filter](./images/cloudwatch_firehose/cloudwatch_filter_2.webp)
 1. Click `Start streaming`

-## Step 5: Monitor and analyze Cloudwatch logs in ZincObserve
+## Step 5: Monitor and analyze Cloudwatch logs in OpenObserve

-With your Cloudwatch logs now flowing into ZincObserve via Kinesis Firehose, you can start using the platform's powerful search, analysis, and visualization features to gain insights from your log data:
+With your Cloudwatch logs now flowing into OpenObserve via Kinesis Firehose, you can start using the platform's powerful search, analysis, and visualization features to gain insights from your log data:

-1. Navigate to the `Zinc Cloud / ZincObserve UI > Logs`
+1. Navigate to the `OpenObserve Cloud / OpenObserve UI > Logs`
 1. Select the `cloudwatch` stream
 ![Cloudwatch logs](./images/cloudwatch_firehose/logs.webp)
 1. Use query editor to search for logs as usual